-You must advertise Notice of your intention to apply for a Grant (Form 103) in the Queensland Law Reporter (QLR) and Newspaper.
-Bookings for the Newspaper can be made the day before publication, however the Queensland Law Reporter is published once a week on Fridays with bookings required in advance by the Monday before publication.
+You must advertise Notice of your intention to apply for a Grant (Form 103) in the Queensland Law Reporter (QLR) and in particular cases any other publication the Court or Registrar considers appropriate.
+The Queensland Law Reporter is published once a week on Fridays with bookings required in advance by the Monday before publication.
 The Monday booking to Friday publication is the minimum 1 week wait.

 Stage 2 – Notice Period (Minimum 2 Weeks)

 After the publication of the last (QLR or Newspaper) Probate Notice, it is regulated by law that two weeks (14 days) must past before an originating application for a Grant of Probate can be filed in the Supreme Court Registry.

 The Probate Application documents are normally prepared and signed during the 2 week Notice Period ready for filing at the earliest opportunity after the Notice period has passed.

 Stage 3 – Supreme Court Registry Processing (About 4 Weeks)

 After filing an originating application to the Supreme Court Registry it generally takes practically about 4 weeks to process the documents.
 The Registrar may ask questions relating to the application as required and issue a requisition (stop) to any application where further information is required to finalise.
 Requisitions lead to further processing time and should be avoided by engaging organisations that deal with Probate applications regularly.

 Stage 4 – Perfection of the Grant (Up to One Week)

 Once a Grant of Probate or Letters of Administration has been granted, the final document (i.e the Grant) needs to be “perfected”.
 This involves the document being checked, printed, signed and sealed.
 An Image of what a Perfected Grant of Probate looks like is available via the enclosed link.